APACCodeSZ/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 ## Set Up Oracle Cloud infrastructure

-### **STEP 1**: Log in to your OCI dashboard
+### **STEP 1**: Log in to your OCI Console

-- Please refer to the Cloud Account that has been provided by your workshop instructor. _Please note your account details will be provided separately and are not available on these pages._
+- Please refer to the Cloud Account that has been provided by your workshop instructor or your administrator. _Please note your account details will be provided separately and are not available on these pages._

 - Once you receive the **Oracle Cloud Account**, make note of your **Username, Password, Cloud Tenant Name and Console URL**.

-- Open your browser (Firefox or Chrome) and go to your Console URL.
-The Console URL is:
+- Open your browser (Safari, Firefox or Chrome) and go to your Oracle Cloud Infrastrcuture Console URL.
+The OCI Console URL is:

    [https://console.us-ashburn-1.oraclecloud.com/#/a/](https://console.us-ashburn-1.oraclecloud.com/#/a/)

    _This URL may be different to the one your are provided with.
-Use the provided URL if it is different to the above_
+Use the provided URL if it is different to the above._

+   _You can also access the OCI Console URL from your Cloud Dashboard._

 - Click on **Change tenant** button if you are not presented with **Cloud Tenant** input field.

   ![](images/200/0.2.png)

 - Enter your **Cloud Tenant Name** in the input field and click the **Continue** button.
-This is supplied by your workshop instructor earlier.
+This is supplied by your workshop instructor or administrator earlier.

   ![](images/200/0.3.png)

   - If you are using an Oracle GSE account, you will be using the default **api.user** to do all provisioning work.
-This **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
-Therefore you must login using the Single Sign-On (SSO) identy first and assign **api.user** to the admin group and then login to **api.user** for the rest of the lab.
+Otherwise, you will use your own local user login provided by your Cloud administrator.
+By default, the local user such as **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
+Therefore you must login using the Single Sign-On (SSO) identity with administrative rights and assign the local user (**api.user**) to the admin group.
+Then log back into the local user account (**api.user**) for the rest of the lab.

   - Click **Continue** under the SSO Identity Provider box

-- Enter **cloud.admin** and its **password** in the input fields and click **Sign In**
+  - Enter **cloud.admin**  or your Cloud username and its **password** in the input fields and click **Sign In**

   ![](images/200/0.5.png)